Music in the Time of Vermeer: The Duarte Family - the "Antwerp Parnassus"

 Historical documentation provides ample evidence that the Duarte family entertained important relations with the most influential Dutchman of culture of the time, Constantijn Huygens.
 Their relation was principally based on a reciprocal interest for music and painting.
-But more importantly for Vermeer scholarship, the names of both men are tied to that of Vermeer.
+But more importantly for Vermeer scholarship, the names of both men are tied to one of the artist's last works.

-Circumstantial evidence suggests that Huygens was aware of the painting of Johannes Vermeer and it is also possible that he brokered the sale of the "young lady playing the clavecin, with accessories"—perhaps the painting to the left—to Diego Duarte, which was listed in the inventory of Duarte's art collection in 1682.
+Circumstantial evidence suggests that Huygens was aware of the painting of Johannes Vermeer and it is also possible that he brokered the sale of the "young lady playing the clavecin, with accessories"—perhaps the painting now known as A Lady Seated at a Virginal (fig. 1) to Diego Duarte, which was listed in the inventory of Duarte's art collection in 1682.
 To give some sort of idea of the Duarte's stature as an art collector, it is enough to know that he possessed more than two hundred paintings by masters such as Holbein, Raphael, Titian, Rubens and Van Dyck.
 Duarte was also an accomplished musician and composer.
 Thus, although unproven, it is not impossible that the elevated number of musical themes in Vermeer's works (about a third of his paintings) was to some degree owing to his relationship with these eminent men of culture.

 The family's musical circle, and the concerts they held for their guests became well-known and were frequented by eminent persons such as the famous Dutch poetess Anna Roemers Visscher, the French composer Nicholas Lanier, the professional singer Anne de la Barre together with her husband Joseph and William Cavendish, Duke of Newcastle with his wife Margaret.

-While traveling through the Low Countries, the famous English diarist, John Evelyn, wrote on 6 October 1641 an account of a concert held in the Duarte's luxurious palace on the Meir in Antwerp:
+While traveling through the Low Countries, the famous English diarist, John Evelyn, (fig. 4), wrote on 6 October, 1641 an account of a concert held in the Duarte's luxurious palace on the Meir in Antwerp: